biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <a name="Installation"></a>
 ### Installation

-Sequence alignment is done through BLAST , the algorithms for automatic execution and filtering are written in Python.
+Sequence alignment is done through BLAST, the algorithms for automatic execution and filtering are written in Python.
 It is possible to interpret the result tables to generate a graphic report using Rproject and RStudio.

 <a name="Prerequisites"></a>
 ### Prerequisites